openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallet implementations using the key attestation format specified in Annex D of [@!OIDF.OID4VCI] might need to utilize a transformation (backend) service to create such attestations based on data as provided in other formats by the respective platform or secure key management module.
 The dependency on such a service might impact the availability of the wallet app as well as the performance of the issuance process.
 This could be mitigated by creating keys and obtaining the respective key attestations in advance.

+## Ecosystem Implementation Considerations

+This document intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
+These include:

+- Whether to adopt the Presentation profile, Issuance profile, or both
+- Which Credential format to support across issuance and presentation
+- Whether to use Signed Issuer Metadata or not
+- How to send Credential Offer
+- Which Key attestation format to use
+- Which Wallet attestation format to use
+- X509 certificate profiles
+- Whether to use DC API, Redirects with custom URL schemes  and/or Redirects with claimed `https` scheme URIs for presentation
+- Support or restriction of additional cryptographic suites and hash algorithms

 # Security Considerations {#security_considerations}

 Note that security considerations for OpenID for Verifiable Credential Issuance are defined in Section 13 of [@!OIDF.OID4VCI] and for OpenID for Verifiable Presentations in Section 14 (for redirect based flows) or Section A.5 (for DC API) of [@!OIDF.OID4VP].